tinobragaa/hefestus-cave/README.md

 ### Django and Python Packages

 The following Django applicaitons and Python Packages were used to develop the website:
+- [asgiref](https://pypi.org/project/asgiref/) - ASGI (Asynchronous Server Gateway Interface) framework, a standard interface between web servers and Python web applications.
+- [boto3](https://pypi.org/project/boto3/) - Amazon Web Services (AWS) SDK for Python, providing access to AWS services.
+- [botocore](https://pypi.org/project/botocore/) - Low-level, core functionality of AWS SDK for Python (Boto3).
+- [dj-database-url](https://pypi.org/project/dj-database-url/) - A utility for utilizing database URLs in Django applications.
 - [Django](https://www.djangoproject.com/) - A Python-based web framework that follows the model-template-view architectural pattern, used for building the project.
 - [django-allauth](https://django-allauth.readthedocs.io/) - A Django application used for account registration, management, and authentication.
+- [django-countries](https://pypi.org/project/django-countries/) - A Django application for providing country choices for forms.
+- [django-crispy-forms](https://pypi.org/project/django-crispy-forms/) - A Django application that makes it easy to style Django forms.
+- [django-storages](https://pypi.org/project/django-storages/) - A collection of custom storage backends for Django.
 - [gunicorn](https://pypi.org/project/gunicorn/) - A Python Web Server Gateway Interface (WSGI) HTTP server.
-- [boto3](https://pypi.org/project/boto3/) - Amazon Web Services (AWS) SDK for Python, providing access to AWS services.
+- [jmespath](https://pypi.org/project/jmespath/) - A query language for JSON, allowing you to search and manipulate JSON data.
-- [django-storages](https://pypi.org/project/django-storages/) - A collection of custom storage backends for Django.
+- [oauthlib](https://pypi.org/project/oauthlib/) - A generic and reusable Python library for implementing OAuth1 and OAuth2 providers.
-- [django-crispy-forms](https://pypi.org/project/django-crispy-forms/) - A Django application that makes it easy to style Django forms.
 - [Pillow](https://pypi.org/project/Pillow/) - The Python Imaging Library adds image processing capabilities to your Python interpreter.
+- [psycopg2](https://pypi.org/project/psycopg2/) - A PostgreSQL adapter for Python.
+- [python3-openid](https://pypi.org/project/python3-openid/) - A set of Python packages for implementing OpenID Connect.
+- [requests-oauthlib](https://pypi.org/project/requests-oauthlib/) - OAuthlib authentication support for Requests.
+- [s3transfer](https://pypi.org/project/s3transfer/) - An Amazon S3 Transfer Manager for Python.
+- [sqlparse](https://pypi.org/project/sqlparse/) - A non-validating SQL parser module for Python.
+- [urllib3](https://pypi.org/project/urllib3/) - A powerful HTTP client for Python, which provides features such as connection pooling, request retries, and more.
-- [stripe](https://pypi.org/project/stripe/) - A Python library for the Stripe API.s
+- [stripe](https://pypi.org/project/stripe/) - A Python library for the Stripe API.

 ## Testing